Bindukankatala/call-center-data-analysis-excel/README.md

 * **Rep Performance & Training:**
     * Specific representatives (visible in the dashboard breakdown) consistently receive lower Customer Satisfaction scores despite handling average call volumes.
     * **Correlation:** The analysis showed that longer calls do *not* always equal higher satisfaction; in fact, optimal satisfaction often correlates with medium-duration calls (efficient resolution).

+## 🚀 Final Conclusion
+The dashboard successfully provides a 360-degree view of the call center's Performance.
+The analysis highlights that while overall customer satisfaction is high (Avg Rating 4.0), the business can drive significant value by:
+1.  **Targeting Training:** Enrolling the identified underperforming representatives in a "Satisfaction Training Program."
+2.  **Optimizing Schedules:** Aligning staff shifts with the "Busiest Days" and "Peak Months" identified.
+3.  **Focusing on Key Accounts:** Prioritizing service for the "Top 10 Customers" to protect the core revenue stream.